recursivefaith/notebook/Oz.md

 > Hi!
 I'm Oz.
-I turned down some wild offers because I believed in my heart that the work I was doing was more immediately impactful.
+I turned down some big offers because I believed in my heart that the work I was doing was more immediately impactful.
 And I was right, but I was wrong in the timing and in believing that I could see my work through alone
 >
 > During a period of chronic homelessness and depression I had a series of [[notes/epiphanies|Epiphanies]] that were more feelings than coherent thoughts.
 These diaries document my journey in trying to embody that voice into a philosophical framework I call [[notes/epiphanies/Recursive Faith|Recursive Faith]]